Product

 Baremetrics customer churn breakout

-And we show your revenue churn broken down by downgrades, failed charges and cancellations, so you can see where you’re losing the most revenue.
+We also show your revenue churn broken down by downgrades, failed charges, and cancellations so you can see where you’re losing the most revenue.

 Baremetrics revenue churn breakout

-If you want this data for your business, you can try Baremetrics for free here.
+If you want this data for your business, try Baremetrics for free here.

 SaaS and subscription businesses depend on long-term customers to grow.
 The longer you can keep customers paying you, the better.

-That’s why it’s super important to actively analyze and reduce your churn.
-Even if you have a low churn rate (say, 2% or below) you should constantly look for ways to keep it as low as possible.
+That’s why it's super important to analyze and actively reduce your churn.
+Even if your churn rate is low (say, 2% or below), you should constantly look for ways to keep it as low as possible.

-For most SaaS companies, anywhere from 5-7% churn rate is considered “healthy”.
-Once you start hitting over 10% monthly churn on a regular basis, it’s a sign that somethings off and you really need to do a deep dive into what’s going on with your business.
+A 5-7% churn rate is considered “healthy” for most SaaS companies.
+Once you start hitting over 10% monthly churn on a regular basis, it’s a sign that something is off, and you really need to do a deep dive into what’s going on with your business.

-Luckily, we’ve written a ton about how to analyze and reduce churn before.
-So if you’re interested, give these guides a read:
+Luckily, we’ve written extensively about how to analyze and reduce churn.
+So, if you’re interested, give these guides a read:

-There’s one thing you have to keep in mind though.
-Contraction MRR does not include customers who’ve cancelled.
+You have to keep one thing in mind, though.
+Contraction MRR does not include customers who have canceled.
 It should only include revenue lost from customers who are still active.

-Contraction MRR is important because it can be a warning sign of bigger issues.
+Contraction MRR is important because it can warn of bigger issues.

-For instance, maybe customers aren’t getting enough value from your higher priced plans, so they end up downgrading.
+For instance, maybe customers aren’t getting enough value from your higher-priced plans, so they are downgrading.

-Or if you charge per user, and the bulk of your contraction is coming from people reducing the number of users on their account, it could be that people don’t see a need to have multiple user accounts.
+Or if you charge per user, and the bulk of your contraction comes from people reducing the number of users on their account, it could be that people don’t see a need to have multiple user accounts.

-The good thing though, is they haven’t cancelled.
+The good thing, though, is they haven’t canceled.
 They’re getting enough value from your product to keep paying you something, so all hope is not lost.
 But you shouldn’t ignore customers who’ve downgraded.

 There are plenty of steps you can take to improve your contraction MRR.